Position

 Responsibilities:

-• Develop and maintain production schedules to meet customer demands and company goals.
+• Develop and maintain production schedules to meet customer demands and company objectives.

-• Analyze production data and identify areas for improvement to enhance efficiency.
+• Analyze production data and identify opportunities for process improvement.

 Qualifications

-• Bachelor’s degree in Industrial Engineering, Operations Management, or a related field.
+• Bachelor’s degree in Industrial Engineering, Operations Management, or related field.

-• Minimum of 3-5 years of experience in a production planning role.
+• Minimum of 3-5 years of experience in production planning or a similar role.

-• Proficiency in using production planning software and ERP systems.
+• Proven experience with production planning software and ERP systems.

 Is becoming a Production Planner a good career path?